Top 10 Places to Visit in Cusco Peru

 Casa Almagro is the headquarters of the Inca Museum, owned by the San Antonio de Abad University.
 The site exhibits the largest pottery collection of the Inca culture, Inca mummies, as well as pre-Inca metal and gold work.

-The so-called Admiral’s House dates back to the decade of the 1580, it was home to the Spanish conqueror Diego Almagro and later served as the residence of the Admiral Francisco Aldrete Maldonado, whose family shields are carved on top of the outstanding renaissance main door.
+The so-called Admiral’s House dates back to the decade of 1580, it was home to the Spanish conqueror Diego De Almagro and later served as the residence of Admiral Francisco Aldrete Maldonado, whose family shields are carved on top of the outstanding Renaissance main door.

 It was the Palace of Huascar, the penultimate emperor of the Tahuantinsuyo.
 Apparently, the structure was so impressive during the Inca times that they specifically reserved it for Diego Almagro.
-Unfortunately, there are no more records regarding the Inca ruin, except for some mentions in a few chronicles.
+Unfortunately, there are no more records regarding these Inca ruins, except for some mentions in a few chronicles.

-The Machu Picchu Museum offers a glance at how life could have been in the famous citadel of the Incas, though some things have remained a mystery until the current date.
-The site also holds a collection of colonial art, as well as pieces and sculptures from the virreinal era.
+The Machu Picchu Museum also called “Casa Concha”, offers a glance at how life could have been in the famous citadel of the Incas, though some things have remained a mystery until the current date.
+The site also holds a collection of colonial art, as well as pieces and sculptures from the colonial era.

 Unfortunately, there is not much information about the Inca remains except for some of the Inca walls that remained as the foundations of the current colonial building we have today.

-It is located three kilometers away from the Imperial City of Cusco and it’s one of the largest Huacas found in the region.
+It is located three kilometers away from Cusco City and it’s one of the largest Huacas found in the region.
 The archeological site was a sacred location and is believed to have been a place where the Incas performed sacrifices and mummifications in honor of the Sun God Inti.

 The Qenqo ceremonial center comprehends large carved rocks forming a cave shape, its interior is decorated with three representative figures of the Andean cosmology: The condor, the cougar, and the snake.

-There are several inca ruins spreaded around Cusco city and if you’re eager to know everything about them, here’s an Archaeological City Tour that will take you through the history of the Incas in the so-called Imperial City.
+There are several inca ruins spread around Cusco City and if you’re eager to know everything about them, here’s an Archaeological City Tour that will take you through the history of the Incas in the so-called Imperial City.

-Cusco is certainly the most diverse travel destination in Peru, here you’ll find history, culture and impressive natural wonders that you simply can’t miss.
-For that reason, we have prepared the best travel packages including Cusco so you get to explore it like a local expert.
+Cusco is certainly the most diverse travel destination in Peru, here you’ll find history, culture, and impressive natural wonders that you simply can’t miss.
+For that reason, we have prepared the